Pandinosaurus/visualizeDnnBlobs/README.md

 	- Windows 10 (you may need to change the relative paths on Unix)

 ### Data :
 	- The /data/ folder provides you with almost everything you need to get started but the trained model (bvlc_googlenet.caffemodel).
 	You can download it from : https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet.
+	Once downloaded, put it in the /data/ folder.